Duhyadi/Deleterious-alleles-in-landraces-of-maize/Arteaga_et_al_2016/Preliminary_analysis_SIFT/README.md

-# "Identification of deleterious alleles in landraces of maize using SIFT prediction"
+# "Identification of deleterious alleles in landraces of maize using SIFT prediction in Arteaga et al 2019"

-Contains data, scripts and figures  for la identification of deleterious alleles in landraces of maize
+Contains scripts and figures  for la identification of deleterious alleles in landraces of maize from  [Arteaga *et al* 2019] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4778591/)

 ### `/Bin/`